0xthem7/Quotes/Quotes.md

 -  "No pressure, no diamonds --Thomas Carlyle
 - "Love For All, Hatred For None." – Khalifatul Masih III
 - "Change the world by being yourself. – Amy Poehler
-- "Every moment is a fresh beginning. – T.S Eliot
+- Every moment is a fresh beginning. – T.S Eliot
 - "Never regret anything that made you smile. – Mark Twain
 - "Stay foolish to stay sane."
 Maxime Lagacé
 - "No pressure, no diamonds." - Thomas Carlyle